How many hours do you spend managing emails each week? It's likely more than just a few.

 11. Follow rules

-Once you implement guidelines such as staying on inbox zero or segmenting specific messages, stick to them.
+Once you implement guidelines like staying on inbox zero or segmenting specific messages, adhere to them.

 Create a running document of all the rules you follow to keep your inbox organized.